-funds demand models are unsuitable for the credit risk valuation model that considers the developments in EaD.
-Specifically, many of the earlier models cannot express the partial use of credit and drawdowns before maturity, because they make the simple assumption of full use of the commitment lines or no use at all, which is totally opposed to the concept of continuous stochastic changes in the EaD.
+Many studies have examined commitment lines, including Campbell [1978] and Martin and Santomero [1997], partly because the commitment line market developed long ago in the US.
+Those studies, however, are primarily concerned with the determination of the fair value of commission fees and do not focus on modeling funds demand as the motivation for drawing down new loans.
+Therefore, the simple assumptions of funds demand models are unsuitable for the credit risk valuation model that considers the developments in EaD.
+Specifically, many of the earlier models cannot express the partial use of credit and draw downs before maturity, because they make the simple assumption of full use of the commitment lines or no use at all, which is totally opposed to the concept of continuous stochastic changes in the EaD.
 To develop such a stochastic EaD, this paper begins by modeling new funds demand referring to the financial data of individual firms.

 This paper focuses on changes in a firm's asset value as a factor determining funds demand.
 In general, funds demand is expected to increase when a firm's asset value is rising, and vice versa.
 However, a firm's asset value may rise when the firm improves its financial position, for example, through a reduction in borrowings.
 It would be the case that a firm's asset value may also rise using debt leverage contrary to the financial restructuring.
 Thus, the relationship between a firm's asset value and funds demand may vary by company and across time.
 Moreover, funds demand does not necessarily decrease when a firm's asset value declines.
-There may be cases where funds demand rises because of temporary cash flow tightening or backing out from a certain business line that incurs personnel restructuring costs.
+There may be cases where funds demand rises because of temporary cash flow tightening or back out of certain business line incurring personnel restructuring costs.
 Because commitment lines are often contracted for working capital, it might be more appropriate to classify funds demand into funds for working capital and funds for capital investment; however, in this paper, for simplification we do not consider the use of funds.

 We begin by examining the relationship between a firm's asset value and funds demand using financial data on individual firms.
 First, we observe annual changes in total assets for a firm's asset value and total liabilities for funds demand.
-Book values are used for both, for convenience.
+Book values are used for both for convenience.
 For total assets, we do not adjust for market value using market capitalization to calculate total assets as the sum of liabilities and share value.
 That approach would actually make the relationship between liabilities and total assets even more difficult to grasp, as share prices are strongly influenced by other domestic and foreign financial assets and especially by stock markets in other industrialized countries, which have been becoming increasingly linked in recent years.

-The data source is the Development Bank of Japan, with figures for each fiscal year from fiscal 1999 through fiscal 2004.
-The firms covered are those in the real estate and construction industries listed on the First Section of the Tokyo Stock Exchange.
-Firms in these industries have large changes in asset value and liabilities, and generally receive their financial support from banks.
-Figure 2 presents the annual percentage changes in total assets and total liabilities for each firm.
+The data source is the Development Bank of Japan, with figures for each fiscal year from FY 1999 through FY 2004.
+The figure covers firms in the real estate and construction sectors listed on the First Section of the Tokyo Stock Exchange.
+Firms in these industries have large changes in asset value and liabilities, and are said to have received their financial support from banks.
+Chart 2 presents the annual percent changes in total assets and total liabilities for each firm.